 Taraka Dale is a Scientist and Principal Investigator in Bioscience Division at LANL.
 She is a biochemist, with expertise in the design and development of mid- to high throughput assays for applications ranging from nucleic acid:protein interactions to exploring algae and other microorganisms as platforms for making cost effective biofuels and bioproducts.
 In algae, Dr. Dale’s team is improving the productivity and environmental tolerance of microalgae strains, with an effort towards translating these results to outdoor cultivation.
-Within the Agile BioFoundry, Dr. Dale leads a team focused on the development and application of high throughput tools for optimizing metabolic flux towards new target molecules.
+Within the Agile BioFoundry, Dr. Dale is the Strategic Implementation lead.

 Projects in the Agile BioFoundry